cathalnoonan/d365-organization-editor/readme.md

 After the code has been built, the JS file will be placed in the /dist folder

-This file can be copy/pasted into the WebResource using your method of choice
+These files can be copy/pasted into the WebResource using your method of choice
 - OOB WebResource editor
 - XRM Toolbox: WebResource Manager